-Use this clause for shutters made from solid or perforated laths.
+Use this clause for roller shutters made from solid or perforated laths, or roller curtains made from special fabrics.
 Specify roller grilles made from links using clause 612.

-Roller shutters are suitable for a range of applications including entrances to industrial/ commercial premises, shop front protection, internal separation/ compartmentation (e.g. hatches, escalator closures).
+Roller shutters or curtains are suitable for a range of applications including entrances to industrial/ commercial premises, shop front protection, internal separation/ compartmentation (e.g. hatches, escalator closures).
+Roller curtains may be specified for wider openings, and where security is not an issue; however, means of escape and access for fire fighters must not be jeopardized when the curtain is deployed.

 Clause heading: Insert. e.g. TO WORKSHOP

-Performance: Insert specific requirements for fire resistance, wind resistance, thermal insulation, acoustic control, etc. where not evident from the product reference.
+Performance: Insert specific requirements for fire, smoke or wind resistance, thermal insulation, acoustic control, etc. where not evident from the product reference.

-Fire resistance of up to 240 minutes is possible.
-For guidance on specifying fire resisting/ smoke control doors see general guidance 1 and clause 115.
+Fire resistance of up to 240 minutes is possible for solid lath shutters, while 120 minutes smoke and fire resistance is possible for fabric blinds.
+For guidance on specifying fire resisting/ smoke control doors, see general guidance 1 and clause 115.
+Smoke barriers may be categorized using BS EN 12101-1.
+See also NBS Engineering section U14.